Leđan

 Leđan or Legen was an ancient, often described as magical, city from the Croatian mythology and folklore.
 It features in Ivana Brlić-Mažuranić's Croatian Tales of Long Ago, a collection of Croatian fairy tales dramatised into short stories.

+It also appears in Serbian folk stories and poetry, one example being the epic song "Ženidba Dušanova" (Dušan's wedding), in which the Serbian emperor Dušan takes king Mijail's daughter as a bride from Leđan.